Budd Boetticher: Universal-International

-Boetticher signed a contract to direct for Universal-International where he specialised in Westerns.
+Boetticher signed a contract to direct for Universal-International, where he specialized in Westerns.

-"I became a western director because they thought I looked like one and they thought I rode better than anyone else," said Boetticher later.
-"And I didn't know anything about the west."
+"I became a Western director because they thought I looked like one and they thought I rode better than anyone else," said Boetticher later.
+"And I didn't know anything about the West."

-His films there included The Cimarron Kid (1952) with Audie Murphy; Bronco Buster (1952); Red Ball Express (1952), a World War II film; Horizons West (1952) with Robert Ryan; City Beneath the Sea (1953), a treasure hunting film; Seminole (1953), a Western with Rock Hudson; The Man from the Alamo (1953) with Glenn Ford; Wings of the Hawk (1953) with Van Heflin; and East of Sumatra (1953) with Chandler and Quinn.
+His films there included The Cimarron Kid (1952) with Audie Murphy; Bronco Buster (1952); Red Ball Express (1952), a World War II film; Horizons West (1952) with Robert Ryan; City Beneath the Sea (1953), a treasure-hunting film; Seminole (1953), a Western with Rock Hudson; The Man from the Alamo (1953) with Glenn Ford; Wings of the Hawk (1953) with Van Heflin; and East of Sumatra (1953) with Chandler and Quinn.

 He started directing The Americano, an independent film with Ford, but quit.
 He returned to television with The Public Defender.

 The Magnificent Matador

 In 1955, he helmed another bullfighting drama, The Magnificent Matador, at 20th Century-Fox, which began his frequent collaboration with cinematographer Lucien Ballard.
 They followed it with a film noir, The Killer Is Loose (1956).

 He also directed episodes of The Count of Monte Cristo.